Chrisszy123/Chrisszy123/README.md

 - 👋 Hi, I’m Bassey Goodluck Gabriel
-- 👀 I’m a Javascript, React, Solidity and Web3 developer.
+- 👀 I’m fullstack Web3 developer, with 4years experience in Reactjs and Solidity.
 - 🌱 I’m currently learning ...
 Smart Contracts Security
 - 💞️ I’m looking to collaborate on ...
-Blockchain projects
+Blockchain and AI projects
 - 📫 How to reach me ... bassygoodluck@gmail.com

 <!---